joisig/joisig.com/_posts/2019-11-29-avocado-and-ham-eggs-benedict.md

 - recipes

 ---
-This is quite a bit off my usual topics of startups and tech, but a good friend of mine asked for the recipe and I figured I'd post it for posterity.
+This is quite a bit off my usual topics of startups and tech, but a good friend of mine asked for the recipe and I figured I'd write it up here for posterity.
 It's an eggs Benedict recipe I put together out of a few others and made many times over during a recent paternity leave.
 I'll also describe a nice keto/LCHF variation on the recipe.

 ![](/media/eggsbene.jpg)